 When will I start to see improvement?
 How long do I stay on the treatment?

-Meaningful reduction in symptoms (>40%) typically occurs within the first 6 months.
-Our doctors will monitor your symptoms and adjust treatment as necessary.
+Efficacy of treatment varies, but many patients start noticing improvements in symptoms within the first 6 months.
+Curex-associated doctors will be available for ongoing care, monitoring your symptoms and adjusting treatment as necessary.

-We do not treat food allergies with drops, but our doctors can work with you to develop an action plan based on your test results and previous medical history.
+The Curex platform does not treat food allergies, but a Curex-affiliated clinician can work with you to develop an action plan based on your test results and previous medical history.

 I'm interested.
 How do I begin?
 Do I need an allergy test first?

 To begin, sign up here and fill out our medical questionnaire.
-In order to determine drops eligibility, our clinical team needs to review allergy test results.
+In order to determine eligibility, a Curex-affiliated clinician will review allergy test results.
 If you have blood test or skin scratch test results from the last 5 years, you can submit those to bypass additional testing.
 At the end of sign up, you will receive instructions on how to submit pre-existing results or how to get tested, if needed.
 Testing is followed by a screening appointment to review allergy test results.
-This screening is a time to determine eligibility and answer any questions you may have about drops.
+This screening is a time to determine eligibility and answer any questions you may have about immunotherapy.

 What are the cancellation and refund policies?

-You can cancel your subscription any time, even if you've signed up for the Annual or 3-Year Plans.
-All you have to do is message our team and notify us about needing to pause or cancel the subscription, and you will receive a refund for any drops shipments that have not yet been prepared.
+You can cancel your membership and subscription at any time.
+All you have to do is message our team and notify us about needing to pause or cancel the subscription.

 No pharmacy products are eligible for refunds once they have been dispensed.